riyacode22/Riya-kumari/README.md

 ## 💼 Projects

-- 🖥️ [Personal Portfolio Website]
+- 🖥️
  A modern and responsive personal site showcasing my skills, projects, and contact.

 - 🌟 Static HTML/CSS Website
   Simple webpage created using basic HTML and CSS to learn structure and styling.